 Aline Dunant, MA, Academic Coordinator

 Aline has worked with SIT Switzerland since 2007 and is from Francophone Switzerland.
 She studied liberal arts at the University of Geneva and holds a master’s degree in French literature.
 Prior to SIT, Aline was coordinator of the Geneva International Film Festival for three years and taught French language and culture to international students.
 As academic coordinator, Aline assists the academic director, teaches in the Research Methods and Ethics course, and advises students in field research.

 Alexandre Vautravers, PhD

 Alexandre holds a PhD in contemporary history from the University of Lyon and a PhD in social and economic sciences from the University of Geneva.
-He is associate professor at the International Relations Department of Webster University, Geneva.
+He teaches and manages the MA in International Security program at the University of Geneva’s Global Studies Institute.
+He is also the security and strategic issues advisor to the Geneva Government’s Department of Security and Economy.
 His specialties include refugee studies, international economics, history and political science, human rights, and international nongovernmental organizations.
 He’s written on international relations, conflict studies and conflict resolution, strategy and military doctrines, humanitarian action, technology, and the politics of international economic relations.
 He is a lieutenant-colonel in the Swiss Armed Forces and commander of the 17th Tank Battalion.
 He is also editor-in-chief of the journal Revue Militaire Suisse.